Departments of Anthropology and Biology

 Parasites as proxies for human evolution

-Students are welcome to design studies related to the lab’s current projects, or to develop new programs of research that address entirely different issues of human or non-human primate evolutionary ecology.
+Students are welcome to design studies related to the lab’s current projects, or to develop new programs of research that address distinct hypotheses concerning human or non-human primate evolution.
 Prospective graduate students may apply through the Anthropology, Biology, Ecology, or Bioinformatics & Genomics programs, depending on their background and interests.
 A flyer highlighting the Anthropology graduate program can be downloaded by clicking here.